neicnordic/neic2017.nordforsk.org/_workshops/poco.md

 11:30-11:45:	Break

 11:45-12:15: 	<b>Panel debate on future directions for community engagement, competence building and the integration of novel digital tools</b>
-by workshop presenters & moderator: Anne-Marie Bach
+by workshop presenters & moderator: <a href="https://neic.nordforsk.org/about/team#ambach">Anne-Marie Bach</a>, Training Programme manager, NeIC

 12:15-12:30: 	<b>Closing remarks</b> by
 		<a href="http://neic2017.nordforsk.org/people/lene-krol-andersen/">Lene Krøl Andersen</a>